 FAQ's - Frequently Asked Questions:

-Different systems have different ways of determining when the second-stage comes on to assist the heat pump but it is always done automatically.
-So the two stages will work together in the colder months and it is not necessary to switch your thermostat to Emergency Heat.
-Now we know what supplemental heat is and that it is also used for Emergency Heat.
+Different systems and thermostats have different ways of determining when the second-stage heat comes on to assist the heat pump, but it is always done automatically.
+The two stages will work together in the colder months, and it is not necessary to switch your thermostat to Emergency Heat.
+So now we know that Emergceny Heat is basically when you use your supplemental heat by itself.

 Or if you look at the picture below; this Heat Pump turned into a block of ice due to a malfunction.
 At this point, it isn't capable of providing any heat.
 Simply turn the thermostat to Emergency Heat and call for service.

 During the winter months, you should try to make it a habit of looking at your outdoor heat pump.
 Check for signs of excessive ice or snow build-up on or around the heat pump.

 The unit pictured actually froze so badly, that it ruined the heat pump and had to be replaced.
 If this problem was caught sooner, it might have just needed a minor repair instead of an expensive replacement.

 When switching to Emergency Heat, the red indicator light will go on.
 And it will stay on until you stop using the Emergency Heat.
 This just lets you know you are in emergency mode.
 On a call for heat, no signal will be sent to the outdoor Heat Pump.
 Only the indoor unit and the back-up heat will run.
 On all-electric systems, this will provide enough heat to keep you going until the Heat Pump can be fixed.
 Gas/Oil/Hot-water system should provide plenty of heat.